 a.
-Monitoring the effectiveness and performance of medication management b.
-Implementing strategies to improve medication management outcomes and associated processes c.
+Monitoring the effectiveness and performance of medication management

+- b.
+Implementing strategies to improve medication management outcomes and associated processes - c.
 Reporting on outcomes for medication management

-Dorset Rehabilitation Centre applies the quality improvement system from the Clinical Governance Standard by monitoring the effectiveness and performance of medication management, implementing strategies to improve outcomes and associated processes, and reporting on medication management outcomes.
+TVCR applies the quality improvement system from the Clinical Governance Standard by monitoring the effectiveness and performance of medication management, implementing strategies to improve outcomes and associated processes, and reporting on medication management outcomes.

-- Audit schedule

-- Medical record documentation completed 07/24 with 97% compliance achieved. - ACHS Clinical indicator report second Half 2023 medication safety - Quality Improvement ID #16711, safe selection and storage of medications has commenced. - Quality Improvement ID #12391, improve S8 medication storage and administration processes- completed 10/24.

-- Quality Improvement ID #16405, to have information for staff on what to do if an entry is made incorrectly in the DD medication book which was closed 10/24 with the introduction of posters.
+- Audit schedule - Medical record documentation completed 06/24 with 97% compliance achieved. - High risk medication and controlled drugs conducted 02/24 with a 93% compliance achieved. - ACHS Clinical indicator report second Half 2023 medication safety - Quality Improvement ID #12351 To standardise the medication incident reflection tools used across each Rehab site into one tool for all which was completed 04/24. - Quality Improvement ID #16403 To have information for staff on what to do if an entry is made incorrectly in the DD medication book which was closed 10/24 with the introduction of posters.